phac-nml/snvphyl-galaxy/README.md

 Please see <https://github.com/phac-nml/snvphyl-galaxy-cli> for more details.

+## Nextflow

+A version of SNVPhyl available for execution in [Nextflow](https://www.nextflow.io/) has been developed by *Jill Hagey* and is available at <https://github.com/DHQP/SNVPhyl_Nextflow>.

 ## Galaxy

 The SNVPhyl pipeline is available via a Galaxy toolshed at <http://irida.corefacility.ca/galaxy-shed>.
 Dependency tools are installable via the `suite_snvphyl_x_y_z` tool suite.
 Workflow files are available at [docs/workflows/SNVPhyl/](docs/workflows/SNVPhyl/).